celo-org/docs/blog/04-02-23-parking-tickets-dapp/build-a-decentralized-parking-ticket-payments-dapp-on-celo.md

 npx hardhat deploy --network alfajores
 ```

-We use the ‘--network’ flag with ‘alfajores’ to explicitly tell hardhat we want to deploy the compiled contract to the alfajores network, not the hardhat network.
+We use the `--network` flag with `alfajores` to explicitly tell hardhat we want to deploy the compiled contract to the alfajores network, not the hardhat network.

 Output;